+- They may be bullied by siblings or others.

+- They may be excluded from schools.

+- They may not be brought for

+- vaccination/essential health care. • They may be tied up, abandoned or left alone

+- They may be tred up, abandoned of reference of reference of the abandoned of reference of the abandoned of reference of the abandoned of the abandoned

-- They may be bullied by siblings or others. - They may be excluded from schools. - They may not be brought for vaccination/essential health care. - They may be tied up, abandoned or left alone in the house. - They may receive less food in poor families. - They may be subject to harmful forms of traditional healing (e.g. beating the spirit out). - They may be harshly beaten by frustrated parents.
+- They may be subject to harmful forms of

+- They may be subject to naminal forms of traditional healing (e.g. beating the spirit out).

+They may be harshly beaten by frustrated

+- parents.